esl/escalus/docs/standalone.md

 on the `common_test` application and its modules).
 To do so some prerequisites must be met.

-Firstly, the Escalus must be started just like any other application:
+Firstly, Escalus must be started just like any other application:

     > application:start(escalus).